open-forest-observatory/automate-metashape/README.md

 <br/>

 ### Metashape license
 Users need to provide a license to use Metashape.
 Currently, this docker method only supports a floating license server using the format `<IP address>:<port number>`.
-Within a terminal, users can declare the floating license as an environmental variable using the command:
+Within a terminal, users can declare the floating license as an environment variable using the command:

 `export AGISOFT_FLS=<IP_address>:<port_number>`

-Keep in mind that environmental variables will not persist across different terminal sessions.
+Keep in mind that environment variables will not persist across different terminal sessions.

 <br/>